LuisKPena/MiniShell/README.md

 ## Description
-This a c program that runs a limited shell with various options for the user.
+This a C program that runs a limited shell with various options for the user.
 It forks off children in order to run the programs letters.c, numbers.c, firstname.c, and userinput.c in various forms and with various types of